Employee Ownership Trust

 employee ownership trusts

-Employee ownership trust (EOT) enable business owners to transfer a controlling interest in their business into employee ownership without paying capital gains tax (CGT).
+Employee Ownership Trusts (EOTs) allow business owners to transfer a controlling interest in their business to employee ownership without paying capital gains tax (CGT).
+Significant changes to EOTs were announced in the Autumn Budget 2024 and took effect on 30 October 2024.
+The updated rules are outlined below.

 What is an Employee Ownership Trust?

-An Employee Ownership Trust is a specific type of Employee Benefit Trust (EBT) introduced by the government in 2014 to reward employees and encourage employee engagement.
+An Employee Ownership Trust is a specific type of Employee Benefit Trust (EBT) used to reward employees and encourage employee engagement.
 An EOT provides an indirect form of employee ownership whereby the trust holds a controlling stake in a company on behalf of all the company’s employees.

-Where a shareholder sells a controlling stake in their business to an EOT and qualifying conditions are met there can be significant tax advantages.
-This makes EOTs useful in succession planning as an alternative to an external sale, a private equity backed buy-out or a management buy-out (MBO).
+Where a shareholder sells a controlling stake in their business to an EOT and qualifying conditions are met there can be significant tax advantages, with a 0% CGT rate potentially applying.
+This can make EOTs useful in succession planning as an alternative to an external sale, a private equity backed buy-out or a management buy-out (MBO).

 Put simply: